rudsonalves/trainers_stopwatch/README.md

 * lib/screens/about_page/about_page.dart:
   - Added a new About page with basic placeholder content.

-* lib/screens/athlete_dialog/athlete_dialog.dart:
+* lib/screens/user_dialog/user_dialog.dart:
-  - Adjusted the athlete dialog to reflect changes in font style from bold to semi-bold.
+  - Adjusted the user dialog to reflect changes in font style from bold to semi-bold.

-* lib/screens/athletes_page/athletes_page.dart:
+* lib/screens/users_page/users_page.dart:
-  - Added initial loading logic to pre-select athletes who are already engaged in activities to prevent their deselection.
+  - Added initial loading logic to pre-select users who are already engaged in activities to prevent their deselection.

 * lib/screens/personal_training_page/personal_training_page.dart:
   - Refactored to use a dedicated dismissible widget class for better modularity and maintenance.